UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_onprem_limitation.md

 ---
-name: Drawbacks of Running a Local Application with Remote AWS Services
+name: Drawbacks of Running the Image Processing Application with Remote AWS Services
 dependsOn: []
 tags: []
 learningOutcomes: